If you like vegetable curries, this little-known dish from northern Thailand is for you. The recipe is very simple!

 10 g shallot

-2 teaspoons of Hungley curry powder (or Indian curry powder)
+2 teaspoons hungley curry powder (or Indian curry powder)

 2 teaspoons salted soybeans

-Rehydrate the peppers in hot water for about 5 minutes.
+Rehydrate the cayenne peppers in hot water for about 5 minutes.
 Then drain and pound in a mortar.
-Gradually add the lemongrass, galanga, garlic, shallot, Hungley powder and finally the soybeans.
+Gradually add the lemongrass, galangal, garlic, shallot, hungley powder and finally soybeans.
 Pound until smooth.